shlee9605/CaMap/README.md

 > flutter flutter pub add naver_map_plugin
 ```

-Because this plugin requires lots of information of naver cloud platform,
+Because this plugin requires lots of information about naver cloud platform,
 I wrote detailed manual about this plugin in [My Notion(in Kor)](https://www.notion.so/shlee9605/959ac634936b4a96be20363bc153f53e#1f80ba301cd74cc6b3f46a7a1b1fffa3).

 ### csv